koinas/VSPlot/setup/src/README.txt

 VSPlot is a package for Visual Studio to plot arrays in a separate window.

 Run the setup and install choosing the appropriate Visual Studio.
-If Visual Studio was launched during installation restart Visual Studio.
+If Visual Studio was launched before installation restart Visual Studio.
 Select View->Other Windows and check that Plot menu item exists.

 Open any project and enter debug mode.